OrchardCMS/OrchardCore/src/docs/glossary/README.md

 ### Theme

-Module that contains assets (Images, Styles, Scripts) and views used to customize the display.
+A module that contains assets (Images, Styles, Scripts) and views used to customize the display.
 It can also contain a recipe to initialize some content types and content items.

 ### Liquid

-Code Syntax that you can use in the views instead of Razor or in the Templates.
+A syntax that you can use in the views instead of Razor or in the Templates.
 See [Liquid](../reference/modules/Liquid)

 ### Alternate

-Override of content type or part or field using a file in a Theme.
+An override of content type or part or field using a file in a Theme.
 See [Alternates](../reference/modules/Templates/#shape-differentiators)

 ### Placement

-Mapping file to set the order of appearance or hide contents for a specific content type or Part/Field name or display type in a Theme.
+A mapping file to set the order of appearance or hide contents for a specific content type or Part/Field name or display type in a Theme.
 See [Placement](../reference/modules/Placement)

 ### Assets